vitobotta/hetzner-k3s/docs/Comparison_with_other_tools.md

 ### Multi-Cloud Requirements

-If you need clusters across AWS, GCP, and Hetzner with unified management, consider Claudie or Cluster API. hetzner-k3s is optimized specifically for Hetzner.
+If you need clusters across AWS, GCP, and Hetzner with unified management, consider Claudie or Cluster API. hetzner-k3s is designed specifically for Hetzner.

 ---